bhottu/mingle-social-media/README.md

 # Mingle v1.0.3 created by Nate Nasution <img src="https://github.githubassets.com/images/icons/emoji/unicode/1f1ee-1f1e9.png" alt="Saweria" width="30" />

 Mingle is a simple social media application that allows users to share posts, like other people's posts, and interact through comments.
-This project is still under active development.
+This project was built using laravel framework and still under active development.

 ## Key Features
 - Home feed to view latest posts from other users.